f4exb/sdrangel/plugins/channeltx/moddatv/readme.md

 Forward error correction code rate.
 This controls the number of bits sent to help the receiver to correct errors.
 A code rate of 1/2 has the highest overhead (corresponding to a lower data rate), but allows the most amount of errors to be correct.
-7/8 has the least overhead (corresponding to higher data rates), but will allow the fewest amount of errors to be corrected.
+7/8 (DVB-S) or 9/10 (DVB-S2) has the least overhead (corresponding to higher data rates), but will allow the fewest amount of errors to be corrected.

 <h3>11: Modulation</h3>

 Select the modulation to be used.
-This can either be BPSK or QPSK.
+For DVB-S, this can either be BPSK or QPSK.
+For DVB-S2, this can be QPSK, 8PSK, 16APSK or 32PSK.

 BPSK transmits a single bit per symbol, whereas QPSK transmits two bits per symbol, so has twice the bitrate.
+Similar, 8PSK is 3 bits per symbol, 16APSK 4 and 32PSK 5.
+BPSK, QPSK and 8PSK only modulate phase.
+16APSK and 32APKS modulate both phase and amplitude.

 <h3>12: Roll off</h3>

 Roll-off for the root raised cosine filter.
 For DVB-S, this should be 0.35.
+For DVB-S2 this can be 0.2, 0.25 or 0.35.

 <h3>13: UDP IP address</h3>